 - You’ve sent the email before checking it for spelling and grammar mistakes.

-- You composed the email while upset or angry, and wish you’d waited until you’d calmed down to click ‘send’.
+- Composed the email while upset or angry, and wish you’d waited until you’d calmed down to click ‘send’.

 The ‘undo send’ function is a default setting within Gmail, so you don’t need to go into your settings to turn it on (until recently, you had to go into your settings and manually enable it).